Google ups prices for G Suite Basic and Business customers

 Google is set to increase G Suite subscription prices for the first time since the productivity and collaboration software suite was launched; Google said the move follows the addition of a variety of new features in recent years.

-As of April 2, G Suite Basic Edition will increase from $5 per user per month to $6 per user per month; the G Suite Business Edition will go from $10 to $12 per user/month.
-Pricing for G Suite Enterprise Edition ($25 per user/month) will remain unchanged.
+As of 2 April, G Suite Basic Edition will increase from US$5 per user per month to US$6 per user per month; the G Suite Business Edition will go from US$10 to US$12 per user/month.
+Pricing for G Suite Enterprise Edition (US$25 per user/month) will remain unchanged.

 G Suite was initially built around core apps such as Google Docs, Calendar and Drive, but has added a range of other tools, including a video-conferencing tool (Hangouts Meet); team messaging (Hangouts Chat); and enterprise search (Cloud Search - only available on Business and Enterprise tiers).

 “Over the last 10 years, G Suite has grown to provide more tools, functionality and value to help businesses transform the way they work.
-The one thing that hasn't changed over this time is price,” David Thacker, Google’s vice president of product management for G Suite, in a blog post on Thursday.
+The one thing that hasn't changed over this time is price,” said David Thacker, Google’s vice president of product management for G Suite, in a blog post.

 Recent additions to G Suite include Smart Compose for Gmail, as well as improved security and analytics for enterprise IT admins.